Deltares/hydromt/docs/user_guide/data.rst

     <ID2>, <X2>, <Y2>, <>, <>
     ...

-A XY files looks like.
+A XY files looks like the example below.
 As it does not contain headers or an index, the first column is assumed to contain the x-coordinates, the second column the y-coordinates and the index is a simple enumeration starting at 1.
 Any additional column is saved as column of the GeoDataFrame attribute table.